 - Vendor List

-If you are interested in selling at future Handicraft Exchange events, please add your name to our mailing list here and you will receive an email notification when applications for upcoming events are available.
+If you are interested in selling at future INDIEana Handicraft Exchange events, please add your name to our mailing list here and you will receive an email notification when applications for upcoming events are available.

+We do sell raffle tickets at our events – $2 each, three for $5 or 7 for $10.
+Money made from raffle ticket sales is used to purchase needed supplies for Project Home Indy and Coburn Place, both local not-for-profit organizations assisting families in need.
+Prizes for the raffle are donated by our vendors and local, independent business sponsors.
 We also accept supply donations (in exchange for FREE raffle tickets!) for both Project Home Indy and Coburn Place.
 We have ongoing relationships with these two organizations and strongly believe in their missions.
-If you’d care to donate items for PHI and CB, you’ll receive a free ticket for our raffle.
+If you’d care to donate items for PHI and CP, you’ll receive a free ticket for our raffle.

 – crib sheets

 – twin bed sheet sets

 – kitchen towels, dishrags and scrubbies

 – diapers – sizes 2, 3, 4 and 5